 TOSS: The first thing we should toss is lumber with visible defects, so we’ll toss wood that’s warped, twisted and cracked.

 TOSS: Next let’s toss 1x, 2x and 4x material shorter than 8″.
 Why?
 Cutting pieces smaller than 8″ could be dangerous.
 The possibility of cutting a finger is not worth the risk of saving some wood.

 TOSS: Let’s toss plywood or MDF smaller than 12″ x 12″.
 Why?
 Here’s my thought, most of the time when we use plywood it’s because we need material larger than a 1×12.
 If we need a piece of material smaller than 12″ we can just use a piece of 1×12 or smaller piece of 1x material.

 SHOP TIP: How should we deal with the cutoffs we’re tossing?
-I keep a cutoff bin under my miter saw and immediately toss pieces too dangerous to cut in the bin.
-Wood that is large enough to save is set aside until the project is complete and then the scrap is sorted and stored.
+I keep a cutoff bin under my miter saw stand and immediately toss pieces too dangerous to cut in the bin.
+Wood that is large enough to save is set aside until my furniture project is complete and then the scrap is sorted and stored.

 Before You Toss